 That said, there are some instances where you are far more likely to be allowed to cancel a bet and others where you almost certainly won’t be able to.

 Cash Out Your Bet: In this article we’re specifically looking at the idea of completely cancelling or voiding a bet.
 However, many bookmakers also offer the option of cashing out your bet – where it’s settled using a figure roughly around the current odds.
-We cover this in more detail in our Cash Out article and is a useful tool to get you out of bets that you’ve accidentally placed with minimal cost.
+This can be a useful tool to get you out of bets that you’ve accidentally placed with minimal cost.

 Why Might I Want to Cancel My Bet?